MicrosoftDocs/nav-content/dynamics-nav-app/production-how-to-view-the-load-on-work-centers.md

 ---
-    title: How to View Load on Work and Machine Centers | Microsoft Docs
+    title: How to View Load on Work and Machine Centers
     description: From the **Work Center** card, you can view the load on the work centers as a result of released production orders.